-Rikubetsu Space-Earth Sience Museum (Forest Observatory of Galaxy)
+Rikubetsu Space-Earth Science Museum (Forest Observatory of Galaxy)

 Rikubetsu Town is known as Japan's coldest town, and is also an excellent place for stargazing.
-In 1987, Rikubetsu was selected by the Environment Agency (now the Ministry of the Environment).
+In 1987, Rikubetsu was selected a “town of starry skies” by the Environment Agency (now the Ministry of the Environment).
 This observatory is located amongst abundant forests.
-Its reflecting telescope, "Rikuri", is among the largest of any public observatory in Japan.
+Its reflecting telescope "Rikuri" is among the largest of any public observatory in Japan.
 With Rikuri, visitors can catch breathtaking glimpses of celestial bodies such as the moon, planets, and galaxy.
 The museum also holds presentations such as planetarium films.
-Rikubetsu is truly a town of starry skies - on clear nights, you can see the Milky Way with the naked eye.
+Rikubetsu is truly a “town of starry skies” - on clear nights, you can see the Milky Way with the naked eye.

 - 14:00～22:30 (from April to September) 13:00～21:30 (from October to March)

 - Mondays, Tuesdays ※ Special Opening on Tuesdays between May 3rd and 5th and August 14th to the 16th.

 3rd Monday in May until the fourth Friday.